PaddlePaddle/PaddleDetection/configs/picodet/README.md

 # PP-PicoDet

 ![](../../docs/images/picedet_demo.jpeg)

+## News

+- Released a new series of PP-PicoDet models, with greatly improved accuracy and optimized CPU prediction speed. **(2022.03.20)**
 ## Introduction

 We developed a series of lightweight models, named `PP-PicoDet`.
 Because of the excellent performance, our models are very suitable for deployment on mobile or CPU.
 For more details, please refer to our [report on arXiv](https://arxiv.org/abs/2111.00902).